MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Method

 \subsection{Fine-tuning Multimodal LLMs for Universal Multimodal Retrieval}

-We fine-tune an MLLM-based retriever parameterized by $\theta$ (i.e., $\eta^{\theta}$) under the guidance of task-specific instructions, aiming to capture the implicit intents behind retrieval tasks.
-Specifically, given a user query $q_i$ with the specified task instruction $inst_i$ and its relevant and negative candidates, $c^{+}_i$ and $c^{-}_i$, we minimize the InfoNCE loss~\citep{infonce}:
+We fine-tune an MLLM-based retriever parameterized by $\theta$ (i.e., $\eta^{\theta}$) under the guidance of task-specific instructions, aiming to capture the implicit intent behind retrieval tasks.
+Specifically, given a user query $q_i$ with the specified task instruction $inst_i$ and its corresponding relevant candidate, $c^{+}_i$, we minimize the contrastive loss~\citep{infonce}: